Sobieski (train)

-The Sobieski is a EuroCity (EC) international express train.
-Introduced in 1994, it runs between Vienna, the capital of Austria, and Warsaw, the capital of Poland, via the Czech Republic.
+The Sobieski is a EuroCity (EC) international express train that was introduced in 1994.
+It runs between Vienna, the capital of Austria, and Warsaw, the capital of Poland, via the Czech Republic.

 The train's name honours the Sobieski family, or the House of Sobieski, a notable family of Polish nobility.

-As of 2013, the northbound train departs at shortly after 07:00 and the southbound train at shortly after midday.
-Both trains arrive at their destinations after a journey time of approximately eight and a half hours.
+As of 2026, the northbound train departs at about 05:30 and the southbound train shortly after 13:30.
+Both trains will arrive at their destinations after a journey time of approximately eight and a half hours.